wireapp/brand/Tone of Voice.md

 Easiest to remember as _**in** the app, **on** the plaform_.

+### Account References
+People create an account with Wire.
+They can then ‘log in’ _(two words when used as a verb)_ to their account.
+If used as a noun or adjective, it’s one word: ‘login’ (for example, ‘Please enter your login details’).

+People can ‘sign out’ of the application and change their password by selecting the ‘Profile’ link.
+However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.

 ### Icon References

 When referring to icons that appear in the user interface, use the name of the action or command that they perform, not the symbol that appears on the button: **Settings** or **Preferences**, not **Gear** or **Cog**.